FOREX-Dollar weak after soft U.S inflation data, focus switches to Fed

 By Ankur Banerjee

-SINGAPORE, Dec 14 (Reuters) - The U.S. dollar struggled to gain foothold on Wednesday after a sharp dive overnight on cooler-than-expected inflation data which fuelled expectations that the Federal Reserve will chart a moderate rate hike path later in the day.
+SINGAPORE, Dec 14 (Reuters) - The U.S. dollar struggled to gain a foothold on Wednesday after a sharp dive overnight on cooler-than-expected inflation data, which fuelled expectations that the Federal Reserve will chart a slower rate hike path later in the day.

 After delivering four consecutive 75 basis points hikes, the U.S. central bank is widely expected to increase interest rates by 50 basis points as it concludes its two-day meeting on Wednesday.